shanmugapriyal03/sysarch-acs/README.md

 The goal of this repository is to provide a consistent and reusable framework for **system integrators**, **silicon vendors**, **firmware developers**, and **platform validation teams** to ensure their implementations meet architectural compliance requirements.
 These suites are platform-agnostic and can be integrated into both development and manufacturing validation pipelines.

+## Running Exerciser tests for complete coverage

+Exerciser is a client device wrapped up by PCIe Endpoint.
+This device is created to meet BSA and SBSA requirements for various PCIe capability validation tests.
+Running the Exerciser tests provides additional test coverage on the platform.

+Note: To run the exerciser tests on a UEFI Based platform with Exerciser, the Exerciser PAL API's need to be implemented.
+For details on the reference Exerciser implementation and support, see the [Exerciser.md](docs/pcie/Exerciser.md) and [Exerciser_API_porting_guide.md](docs/pcie/Exerciser_API_porting_guide.md)

 ## Unified Architecture Compliance Suite
 Unified **Architecture Compliance Suite** (ACS) is a collection of self-checking, portable C-based tests.
-This suite includes a set of examples of the invariant behaviors that are provided by the [BSA](https://developer.arm.com/documentation/den0094/d/?lang=en) and [SBSA]() specification, so that implementers can verify if these behaviours have been interpreted correctly.
+This suite includes a set of examples of the invariant behaviors that are provided by the [BSA](https://developer.arm.com/documentation/den0094/d/?lang=en) and [SBSA](https://developer.arm.com/documentation/den0029/i/?lang=en) specification, so that implementers can verify if these behaviours have been interpreted correctly.

 Most of the tests are executed from UEFI (Unified Extensible Firmware Interface) Shell by executing the ACS UEFI shell application.
 A few tests are executed by running the BSA ACS Linux application which in turn depends on the BSA ACS Linux kernel module.
 The tests can also be executed in a Bare-metal environment.
 The initialization of the Bare-metal environment is specific to the environment and is out of scope of this document.

-## Release details
+## ACS build steps - UEFI Shell application
 #### 1.1 Target Platform
 ##### To start the ACS build for platform using ACPI table, perform the following steps:

 1.  cd local_edk2_path
 2.  git submodule update --init --recursive
-3.  git clone ssh://ap-gerrit-1.ap01.arm.com:29418/avk/sysarch-acs ShellPkg/Application/sysarch-acs
+3.  git clone https://github.com/ARM-software/sysarch-acs.git ShellPkg/Application/sysarch-acs
-4. Add the following to the [LibraryClasses.common] section in ShellPkg/ShellPkg.dsc
->          UnifiedValLib|ShellPkg/Application/sysarch-acs/val/UnifiedValLib.inf
->          UnifiedPalLib|ShellPkg/Application/sysarch-acs/pal/uefi_acpi/UnifiedPalLib.inf

-5. Add the following in the [components] section of ShellPkg/ShellPkg.dsc
->          ShellPkg/Application/sysarch-acs/apps/uefi/Unified.inf

 ####    1.2 Build environment
 ##### If the build environment is Linux, perform the following steps: